 Only 1% of all the earths water is actually drinkable.
 We’re so used to turning on the faucet, we forget it isn’t infinite.

 Save water!
 I’ve compiled a list of my top 10 easiest ways to save water without even trying.

-- Turn off the faucet: Whether you’re washing you’re hands, face, or brushing your teeth.
+1. Turn off the faucet: Whether you’re washing you’re hands, face, or brushing your teeth.
 Turn off the faucet while its not in direct use.

 If you don’t have a dishwasher, (like me) plug the sink.
 Fill it with a little water.
 Wash all of the dishes in the tub, and then rinse them.

-- Use a bowl: When washing produce, do it in a bowl or a tub, so you don’t have to keep the water running.
+3. Use a bowl: When washing produce, do it in a bowl or a tub, so you don’t have to keep the water running.

-- Catch the ice cubes: Most of the time my dog gets to them first.
+4. Catch the ice cubes: Most of the time my dog gets to them first.
 But, if Nala isn’t around I like to place them in my plants.

 We use it to water the house plants.
 Or I’ll hand wash my delicates in the bucket and take them out to dry.

-- Water in the morning: If you have a lawn, don’t water it every day.
+6. Water in the morning: If you have a lawn, don’t water it every day.
 And, when you do water it, make it count.

-- Mellow: We’re big believers in yellow let it mellow.
+7. Mellow: We’re big believers in yellow let it mellow.

 Which couldn’t be more false.
 It takes 8 gallons of water to make one paper plate and 3.4 liters of water to make one half liter of water.

-- Fix your leaks: Give your pipes a good tightening!
+9. Fix your leaks: Give your pipes a good tightening!

-- Upgrade: Low flow toilets, low flow shower heads, gray water tanks, and changing up your landscape, there is so much you can do to make your home more efficient when it comes to water.
+10. Upgrade: Low flow toilets, low flow shower heads, gray water tanks, and changing up your landscape, there is so much you can do to make your home more efficient when it comes to water.

 Installing a gray water tank is on our list for this year!
 It’s going to be a simple DIY tank from the washing machine use to water our future veggie garden.